Barcelona: Where €1.50 Vermouth Meets Michelin Stars and the Bomba Was Born in a Back Room

 Still Wines: Priorat, Penedès, and Empordà

-Priorat DOQ – Perhaps Spain's most prestigious wine region after Rioja, Priorat produces powerful, concentrated reds from old-vine Garnacha and Cariñena grown on steep, slate-covered hillsides.
-These are big wines with high alcohol (14–15%) and intense mineral character.
-Producers like Álvaro Palacios and Clos Mogador command high prices, but excellent values exist from smaller cellars.
+Priorat DOQ — Spain's most prestigious wine region after Rioja, producing powerful reds from old-vine Garnacha and Cariñena on steep, slate hillsides.
+Big wines with high alcohol (14–15%) and intense mineral character.

-Penedès DO – Beyond cava, Penedès produces excellent still whites (particularly from Xarel·lo) and increasingly sophisticated reds.
-The region's proximity to Barcelona makes winery visits easy; Torres and Codorníu offer tours, but smaller producers like Raventós i Blanc provide more intimate experiences.
+Penedès DO — Beyond cava, excellent still whites (particularly Xarel·lo) and increasingly sophisticated reds.
+Torres and Codorníu offer tours; smaller producers like Raventós i Blanc provide more intimate experiences.

-Empordà DO – The northern Costa Brava region produces wines shaped by the tramontana winds and Mediterranean climate.
-The reds blend Garnacha with international varieties, while the whites offer crisp acidity and saline minerality.
+Empordà DO — Northern Costa Brava wines shaped by tramontana winds and Mediterranean climate.
+Reds blend Garnacha with international varieties; whites offer crisp acidity and saline minerality.

 Where to Taste: